 The build: a labor of love.

-Outside of the city, the Western Correctional Institution serves 1700 inmates from all over Maryland.
-With a focus on mental and physical wellbeing, the institution integrated a Sacred Place over a decade ago; empowering the inmates to interpret the space in ways that would mean something to them.
+Outside of the city, the Western Correctional Institution serves 1700 men who are incarcerated from all over Maryland.
+With a focus on mental and physical wellbeing, the institution integrated a Sacred Place over a decade ago; empowering the men to interpret the space in ways that would mean something to them.
 The outcomes are powerful.

-This fit the bill perfectly: we’d look to the inmates working to improve their lives to build our custom-benches.
+This fit the bill perfectly: we’d look to the men affected by the justice system working to improve their lives to build our custom-benches.
 Wood from Brick + Board, assembly from WCI.

 “Measuring, cutting and building these benches requires hours of of hands-on craftsmanship — and our inmates look forward to the challenge every time.
 Completing just one of them brings great satisfaction and pride.”